mciwing/mciwing.github.io/docs/python/types/numbers.md

 ???+ info

-    Floats are not 100% precise. "[...] n general, the decimal floating-point numbers you enter are only approximated by the binary floating-point numbers actually stored in the machine."
+    Floats are not 100% precise. "[...]
+In general, the decimal floating-point numbers you enter are only approximated by the binary floating-point numbers actually stored in the machine."
 (The Python Tutorial, 2024)[^1]
     [^1]: [The Python Tutorial](https://docs.python.org/3/tutorial/floatingpoint.html#floating-point-arithmetic-issues-and-limitations)